algbio/MFD-ILP/README.md

 **NOTE 1**: Check `standalone/example.graph` for an example input graph.
 Note that, as opposed to the Jupyter notebooks, the stand-alone solver cannot read more than one graph from the input file.
 Encode only a single graph in the input file!

 **NOTE 2**: This graph format does not support parallel edges.
-If your graph has such, subdivide them (i.e. replace them with a path of two edges).
+If your graph has such edges, subdivide them (i.e. replace them with a path of two edges).

 Example usage: